• Skip to primary navigation

 • Tweet

-Filed Under: RECIPES, Rice, Pasta and Grains, Small Bites/ Party Food Tagged With: arancni, Bacon and cheese rice balls, canapes, Carnaroli rice, cooking arancini, Italian, Party food, Risotto Balls, Snacks, tiny arancini
+Filed Under: Dips, Gluten Free, RECIPES, Rice, Pasta and Grains, Small Bites/ Party Food, Starters and Snacks Tagged With: aborio rice, arancni, Bacon and cheese rice balls, canapes, Carnaroli rice, cooking arancini, football snacks, Italian, Party food, Risotto Balls, Snacks, tiny arancini, tonnato sauce

 Previous Post: « Baby Snapper with Capers and Asparagus